 Subjects are offered in accordance with a program to be approved annually.
-The program of study for students in the BSc(Arch) degree course requires that not less than 70 per cent of the subjects taken be offered by the Faculty of Architecture, and not more than 30 per cent of the subjects taken be offered by other schools, boards of studies or faculties of the University.
+The program of study for students in the BSc(Arch) degree course requires that not less than 70 per cent of the subjects taken be offered by the Faculty of Architecture, and not more than 30 per cent of the subjects taken be offered by universities and approved institutions, other than the Faculty of Architecture, and approved by the Head of School.
 The program of study for students in the BArch degree course seeking professional qualification provides for 60 per cent of study time being devoted to mandatory core subjects and 40 per cent to elective subjects.
 Normally core subjects are offered in alternate semesters and elective subjects according to demand and the availability of staff and resources.

-3290 Bachelor of Science (Architecture) Course - Pass Bachelor of Science (Architecture)
+3290 Bachelor of Science (Architecture) Course - Pass Bachelor of Science (Architecture) BSc(Arch)